uakfdotb/ghostpp/readme.txt

 Examples (regexes enabled):

-!load dota -> this matches the single name "dota" !load dota* -> this does NOT match "dota6.59d.cfg" because regular expressions do not work this way, it matches "dotaaa.cfg" and "dotaaaa.cfg" instead
+!load dota -> this matches the single name "dota" !load dota* -> this does NOT match "dota6.59d.cfg" because regular expressions do not work this way, it matches "dotaaa" and "dotaaaa" instead
 !load dota.* -> this matches names such as "dota6.59d.cfg" or "dota6.60.cfg" but NOT "mydota.cfg" !load .*war.* -> this matches names such as "warlock.cfg" or "wormwar.cfg"